 Teachers at St. Cecelia use provocation to unfold the ideas and interests of their students.
-Well planned provocations expand the possibilities for exploration and inquiry.
-Well planned provocations initiate thoughts, discussions, questions, ideas, interests and creativity.
+Well-planned provocations expand the possibilities for exploration and inquiry.
+Well-planned provocations initiate thoughts, discussions, questions, ideas, interests and creativity.

 Watching students explore and wonder provide teachers a rich foundation to build upon.
-In 5th grade Mr. Mink is taking the opportunity to investigate Hurricane Harvey to stir interest and inquiry for his upcoming unit on weather.
+In 5th grade, Mr. Mink is taking the opportunity to investigate Hurricane Harvey to stir interest and inquiry for his upcoming unit on weather.
 This provocation is leading such interest and connection that the students can’t wait to start the weather unit.
 Another rewarding provocation took place in Pre-k4 with Mrs. Bell and Mrs. Barko.
 A sensory tub was filled with all kinds of articles that represented change, a vine that grew into a pumpkin, pictures, even an ultra sound photo of Mrs. Bell’s baby.
-Students explored the items and made connections such as the sonogram picture of her daughter that led to a baby picture then toddler picture.
+Students explored the items and made connections such as the sonogram picture of her daughter that led to a baby picture then a toddler picture.
 Students made the connection that things change.

 Provocation takes place in all classrooms and teachers expand on these experiences from the provocation and build on the student’s interests and ideas, not their own.
 So many possibilities for the children’s inquiry and exploration arise and they’re not coming from the teacher!